 Ali Tehrani is an associate in Crowell & Moring's Washington, D.C. office and a member of the firm's Intellectual Property Group.
-His practice intersects with the firm's Litigation & Trial Department, which was recently named Litigation Department of the Year for general civil litigation by the Washington Legal Times.
+His practice intersects with the firm's Litigation & Trial Department, which was named Litigation Department of the Year for general civil litigation by the Washington Legal Times.
 In addition, Ali works with the firm's Government Contracts, Antitrust, and Corporate Transactions groups on IP-related matters.

 Ali's practice focuses primarily on intellectual property litigation and counseling.
 He represents high-tech companies in enforcing and defending against claims of patent, trademark, and copyright infringements as well as trade secret misappropriation.
 He has successfully represented clients in district court cases, in International Trade Commission (ITC) proceedings, at the appellate level before the U.S. Court of Appeals for the Federal Circuit, and in relation to post-grant proceedings at the U.S. Patent and Trademark Office (USPTO).

 In conjunction with his litigation practice, Ali counsels clients on comprehensive strategies consolidating interests between technology development and core corporate objectives, including:

 - Commercialization of IP rights, including in- and out-licensing of technology.

 - IP ownership rights in joint ventures, technology development cooperation, and employment.

 - Trade secrets protection measures and cyber security protocols.

 - IP due diligence, including patent (non-)infringement or (in-)validity opinions.

 - Data and patent rights in government contracts.